-Enrolment Support are available to troubleshoot your enrolment process at all stages.
-If they cannot help, they will direct your enquiry to the appropriate team who can enrolmentsupport@bimm-institute.de (+49) 8006648501 admissions@bimm-institute.de berlinreception@bimm-institute.de
+Our Enrolment Support Team is available to troubleshoot your enrolment process at all stages.
+If they cannot help, they will direct your enquiry to the appropriate team who can.
+Call them on (+49) 8006648501 or email enrolmentsupport@bimm-institute.de

-Admissions will support you with any aspects of your application journey, including if there is any pending academic or English language requirements to fulfill your conditions for study.
+Our Admissions Team will support you with any aspects of your application journey.
+They'll contact you if there are any pending academic or English language requirements that you need to fulfill your conditions for study.
+Email them at admissions@bimminstitute.de

-Information Hub, located at the Berlin Reception, can provide you with supporting documents that you may require for funding or housing purposes.
+Our Information Hub Team, located at the Berlin Reception, can provide you with supporting documents that you may require for funding or housing purposes.
+Email them at berlinreception@bimm-institute.de

-Student Wellbeing are on-hand at all points within your studies to help you with any academic, accommodation, visa, learning support or wellbeing matters.
+Our Student Wellbeing Team is always onhand to support you with any academic, accommodation, visa, learning support or wellbeing matters.
+Email them at studentsupportberlin@bimm-institute.de

-studentsupportberlin@bimm-institute.de

-The Finance Team can be contacted if you have any questions on your tuition fee or funding arrangements. financeenquiries@bimm.co.uk
+Our Finance Team can be contacted if you have any questions on your tuition fees or funding arrangements.
+Email them at financeenquiries@bimm.co.uk